 He is referring to the juggernaut of civilization, its destructive capacity.
 In the outcome of every violent defeat of a pathological power we have seen a similar outcome.
 Those humiliated – the word shares letters with humility, but it has no actual relation! – Those humiliated and brought down do not “learn a lesson.”
 They are bonded even more fully to their delusions.
 “The South will rise again!”
-“We were betrayed!” and many other examples exits through history, some too fresh and divisive today to even mention.
+“We were betrayed!” and many other examples exits through history.
+Some too fresh and divisive today to even mention.
 This response is not remedied by achieving “total victory” over such opponents.
-It thrives in abject, unconsidered defeat.
+It thrives on abject, unconsidered defeat.

 These examples show us that we cannot coerce anyone into a change of heart.
 But we can destroy our own hearts by taking up any means to strive after our goal, however righteous.

 Let’s go back to the literal version.
 Pigs raised in such densities and slaughtered so efficiently that their blood colors rivers.
 An act of enormity.